SydneyOwl/docker-code-server/README.md

 | `-e PROXY_DOMAIN=code-server.my.domain` | If this optional variable is set, this domain will be proxied for subdomain proxying.
 See [Documentation](https://github.com/cdr/code-server/blob/master/docs/FAQ.md#sub-domains) |
 | `-e DEFAULT_WORKSPACE=/config/workspace` | If this optional variable is set, code-server will open this directory by default |
 | `-v /config` | Contains all relevant configuration files. |
-## The default installed environment
+## Default installed environment
 ### Go and vscode plugin
  location:`/usr/local/go`

 GOBIN: `/home/abc/go/bin`

+## Version log

+v0.1.1: Integrated go1.20.3 and code4.11.

+v0.1.0: Integrated go1.18 and code4.11.
+Armhf is not supportd in this version